5oBero/ROKOmoji.Emoji.Keyboard.App-Android/README.md

 No need to spend time creating features from scratch or paying for a developer.
 Our open-sourced app includes multiple types of custom app features.

 1. Multiple sticker packs supported within one app
-2. User onboarding experience in app
+2. User on-boarding experience in app
 3. Logo branding
 4. Static and animated stickers
 5. Stickers can be sent in email, messenger, SMS, and more!